salluspeaks/billingservice/README.md

 Available apis:
 POST /billing/split : post the required details to get the bill split amount among customers as the response.
+Basic input validations are in place,with approriate response code.
 Sample Request:
 ```